Finntroll: History

 Finntroll was founded in 1997 with a line-up which included guitarist Teemu "Somnium" Raimoranta and vocalist/lyricist Jan "Katla" Jämsen.
 A year later they were joined by guitarist Samuli "Skrymer" Ponsimaa, drummer Samu "Beast Dominator" Ruotsalainen, keyboardist Henri "Trollhorn" Sorvali and bassist Sami "Tundra" Uusitalo, creating the first stable line-up of the band.
 The band's first demo, Rivfader, released the same year.

 Their second album, Jaktens Tid, was released in 2001.
 The following summer, the band had their first time playing festivals in Finland and other countries.
 The album features yoiking by then Shaman vocalist Jonne Järvelä, later known as vocalist and guitarist for fellow folk metal band Korpiklaani.

 The year after the release of the album Jaktens Tid proved to be a misfortune for Finntroll: some tours had to be cancelled, and vocalist Jämsen had to retire from the band due to a viral-based tumor in his vocal cords which could not be removed surgically; he retired after the release of the EP Visor om slutet.
 The EP was recorded in early January 2003, in a forest cabin near Helsinki.
 It was an "acoustical experiment", where Jämsen and the new vocalist Tapio Wilska (of Sethian and Lyijykomppania) shared the singing duties among them.
 Visor om slutet was released as a mid-price EP and held rank on the Finnish midprice chart for several weeks.

 On 16 March 2003, shortly before the release of Visor om slutet, guitarist Teemu Raimoranta died when he fell off a bridge in Hakaniemi, Helsinki.
-Although they had lost their last remaining founding members in this tragic event, the band did not dissolve, but after some time decided to go on, touring Europe for two weeks, supported by the band Katatonia.
+After losing their last remaining founding members, the band continued touring Europe for two weeks, supported by the band Katatonia.
 Guitarist Mikael Karlbom was hired as a replacement for Raimoranta.